The importance of collaborations in innovation and problem solving will be the focus of Lawrence University convocation.

 In addition to a bachelor’s degree from Lawrence, Troy earned a master of fine arts degree in theatre arts/directing from the University of Iowa.

 Lawrence University, "The Role of Collaboration in Innovation Focus of Lawrence University Convocation" (2011).
 Press Releases.
-Paper 449.
+449.